playableprints/blender-helpers/README.md

 2. Ensure Blender 5.0+ is installed and either:
    - Added to your system PATH, or
    - Installed in the default location (`/Applications/Blender.app` on Mac, `C:\Program Files\Blender Foundation\Blender 5.0` on Windows)

-That's it.
-No Python packages to install - everything uses Blender's bundled Python.

 ## Input Formats